0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 No. The bill does not require the dealer, manufacturer, or importer to transmit any information to the state.

-**What happens with "untraceable firearms" or "unfinished frames or receivers" previously serialized with custom numbers?**
+**I have an "untraceable firearm" or "unfinished frame or receiver" that I previously serialized with a custom serial number.
+Do I need to have it re-serialized?**

-Unknown.
-Custom serial numbers do not satisfy the law, so presumably these would need to be re-serialized, but the law provides no guidance or consideration for what to do in this situation.
+Yes.
+Custom serial numbers do not satisfy the law, either because they weren't applied by a dealer, importer, or manufacturer or because they don't meet the required serial number format, so these would need to be re-serialized.
+However, the law provides no guidance or consideration for what to do in this situation.

 ## Penalties